 How Do I Correct a Sales Receipt in QuickBooks?

-A sales receipt records a transaction which has been paid in cash, cheque, or through a credit card when goods or services were rendered.
+A sales receipt records a transaction that has been paid in cash, cheque, or through a credit card when goods or services were rendered.
 Sometimes, you may end up making a mistake in the sales receipt, like choosing the wrong item or quantity or the amount charged for the product or service.
 To correct these mistakes, you must edit the sales receipt.

 Step 1: Remove the sales receipt from the deposits section